-However, if your headaches are so bad that they start to interfere with your sleep or quality of life, you should visit Dr. Clancy as soon as possible to get to the bottom of it.
-It may be that your aligner tray isn’t correct, you are developing TMJ disorder, your bite is becoming misaligned, you’re going too fast through treatment, or another reason.
+However, if your headaches are so bad that they start to interfere with your sleep or quality of life, you should visit your Boston dentist, Dr. Clancy as soon as possible to get to the bottom of it.
+It may be that your aligner tray isn’t correct, you are developing TMJ disorder, your bite is becoming misaligned, you’re going too fast through treatment or another reason.
 Bad headaches or migraines are not a normal side effect of Invisalign, and likely mean something is wrong.

 If you are interested in straightening your teeth, don’t hesitate to contact Boston Invisalign dentist Dr. Ryan Clancy at (781) 396-8558 to schedule your consultation.